Edmonia Lewis: Forever Free (1867)

-The words "forever free" are taken from President Lincoln's Emancipation Proclamation.

-This white marble sculpture represents a man standing, staring up, and raising his left arm into the air.
+Forever Free is a sculpture Lewis created in 1867, commemorating the abolition of slavery in the United States two years earlier and takes its title from President Lincoln's Emancipation Proclamation.
+The white marble sculpture shows a man standing, staring up, and raising his left arm into the air.
 Wrapped around his left wrist is a chain; however, this chain is not restraining him.
-To his right is a woman kneeling with her hands held in a prayer position.
-The man's right hand is gently placed on her right shoulder.
-Forever Free is a celebration of black liberation, salvation, and redemption, and represents the emancipation of African-American slaves.
-Lewis attempted to break stereotypes of African-American women with this sculpture.
-For example, she portrayed the woman as completely dressed while the man was partially dressed.
-This drew attention away from the notion of African-American women being sexual figures.
-This sculpture also symbolizes the end of the Civil War.
-While African Americans were legally free, they continued to be restrained, shown by the fact that the couple had chains wrapped around their bodies.
-The representation of race and gender has been critiqued by modern scholars, particularly the Eurocentric features of the female figure.
+To his right is a woman kneeling with her hands held in a position of prayer, the man's right hand gently placed on her right shoulder.
+The work differs from many other depictions of abolition from the period by showing the Black man standing and unshackled rather than bound or kneeling.

+Scholars have frequently puzzled over Lewis's decision to Europeanize the features of the female figure.
+At least one scholar has suggested that the choice may have been an acknowledgment of the varied appearance and heritage of African Americans such as Lewis herself, who was of both African and Native American descent.

 This piece is held by Howard University Gallery of Art in Washington, D.C.

 Hagar (1875)

 Lewis had a tendency to sculpt historically strong women, as demonstrated not just in Hagar but also in Lewis's Cleopatra piece.
 Lewis also depicted ordinary women in extreme situations, emphasizing their strength.
 Hagar is inspired by a character from the Old Testament, the handmaid or slave of Abraham's wife Sarah.
 Being unable to conceive a child, Sarah gave Hagar to Abraham, in order to bear him a son.
 Hagar gave birth to Abraham's firstborn son Ishmael, and after Sarah gave birth to her own son Isaac, she resented Hagar and made Abraham "cast her into the wilderness".
 The piece was made of white marble, and Hagar is standing as if about to walk on, with her hands clasped in prayer and staring slightly up but not straight across.
-Lewis uses Hagar to symbolize the African mother in the United States, and the frequent sexual abuse of African women by white men.
+Some scholars interpret Hagar as a metaphor for the struggles of African-American women, particularly in the context of slavery and exploitation.